Scooter Braun Calls Taylor Swift’s ‘Lover’ Album ‘Brilliant’ In Supportive Tweet

-Scooter Braun is lending support to Taylor Swift months after the two had a heated exchange last month.
+Scooter Braun is lending support to Taylor Swift months after the two had a heated exchange.

 The “You Need to Calm Down” singer released her seventh studio album, Lover, on Friday after months of anticipation from her fans.
 E!
 News reports that the day the album was released, Braun took to his personal Twitter page to express his love for the album.
 The music executive shared with his 3.9 million followers that not only was he impressed with the overall sound of the album, but he also enjoyed the promotion efforts that Swift made for the album and was willing to put their issues aside to recognize her.